 Personally, I don’t have the ability to sit and force my creative juices to flow.
 It’s just going to spontaneously happen, and when it does that’s the time to sit down and focus.
 Obviously, the main downside to this is when you’re out and about with friends and family, and all of a sudden you’re scribbling a design down on a bar menu to make sure you don’t forget it!”

 Mark Sims – The Logo Mark

-“When looking for design inspiration I always tend to first search for photo’s.
-I search for photo’s that fits the target audience but also the feeling want to express in my design.
+“When looking for design inspiration, I always tend to search for photos first.
+I search for photo’s that fits the target audience but also the feeling I want to express in my design.
 In this stage I don’t look for logo designs or branding projects.
 I use photos a lot because they help me to set the mood/feeling for the project.
-Using photo’s in this first stage often lets me really ‘connect’ with the audience.
+Using photos in this first stage often lets me really connect with the audience.

-Why i dont start with searching for logo designs?
+Why don’t I start with searching for logo designs?

-Some examples of the mood boards i has done:
+Some examples of the mood boards I have done:

 Kevin van Eijk – dipx Design

 “My way of work is quite simple.
-I collect information of the company, it’s products, the history and philosophy.
-Anything that helps to find a concept.
+I collect information about the company, it’s products, the history and philosophy.
+Anything that helps you find a concept.

-I never try to be over innovative and keep my designs as minimal as possible.
-I reach out to create a memorable design and keep it very minimal.
-The down side of this approach is the time I invest.
+I never try to be overly innovative and keep my designs as minimal as possible.
+I will reach out to create a memorable design and keep it very minimal.
+The downside of this approach is the time I invest.